acozz/QMPBalloonTip/README.md

 # QMPBalloonTip
 Balloon Notification plug-in for the defunct Quintessential Media Player.
 It was written for Windows XP with the latest release (version 0.3) on July 13, 2005.
+Compilers have become better and more stringent, so this project does not compile in its current state.

 # Original Description
 https://web.archive.org/web/20101220021517/http://quinnware.com/list_plugins.php?plugin=148